On causes and treatments of lack of natural production of saliva

 Endocrine diseases such as diabetes - dry mouth issues in diabetics are commonly due to consistently high blood sugar levels.

-Some diseases (such as certain [rather rare] auto-immune disorders) also seem to be associated with inadequate saliva flow.
+Some diseases (such as certain [rather rare] auto-immune disorders including Sjögren's syndrome) are associated with inadequate saliva flow.

 - Acute stress